-- Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they pro- - How is the reference benchmark continuously aligned with each of the environmental and social characteristics promoted by the financial product?
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?